elephantscale/es-training-new/deep-learning/generic/DL-TODO.md

 ## Caching the Frozen Layers

-- Since frozen layer weights don't change, when an insfance of training data goes through, the output is the same
+- Since frozen layer weights don't change, when an instance of training data goes through, the output is the same

 - So by caching the output, we can get huge speed boost